SCECcode/ucvm_plotting/README.md

 * cd into ucvm_plotting
 * ./unpack-dist
 * This will build the ucvm_plotting utilities, and add the ucvm_plotting scripts to the users path.

+* If needs to repackage the ucvm_plotting (./make-dist), need addictional python pkg
+*    conda install setuptools

 # Usage:
 Once both ucvm and ucvm_plotting are installed, users can run ucvm_plotting scripts like this: